Ced4Codes/AWS-Restart-Journey/labs/lab-2/Lab-02.md

 4. Save the file and verify deployment by entering the instance’s **public IPv4 address** (`<ip address>`) in a browser.

-📌 | The lab requires using an external code editor for lengthy scripts to minimize syntax errors when copying to the console.
+📌 | Suggestion: Use an external code editor for lengthy scripts to minimize syntax errors when copying to the console.

 ---